yuzhang21/dataviz-project-cs573/README.md

 * Add legends on bar charts and maps and need to highlight them.

 ## Interaction List
-In this project, the following interactions with user are proposed.
+In this project, the following interactions are implemented.
 Only the first one is explained in details.
 Others are similar and relatively straight forward to understand.
-It is critical to maintain the consistency among them, therefore, the implementation could be more complex than the list below.
+It is critical to maintain the consistency among them.

  1. From chart, hover or select a year, update map and other charts
    + In time series chart, 5 lines with different colors are displayed indicating the average values on different year, i.e., 2015-2019.